SoftwareAG/c8y-docs/content/device-demos/mbed-ublox.md

 #### Measurements

-The Application Switcher on the right of the Top Bar provides access to the Device Management Application.
-Select Devices > All Devices in the Navigator and then select the "Mbed Test Device".
+The Application Switcher on the right of the Top Bar provides access to the **Device management** application.
+Select **Devices > All Devices** in the Navigator and then select the "Mbed Test Device".

 You can browse the collected sensor data in the **Measurements** tab: